Busan Street Food

 Grilled Giant Clams

-Loved the Grilled Rockfish, a large, whole, fresh rockfish, simply grilled with garlic and ginger.
+Loved the Bollag Gui / Grilled Rockfish, a large, whole, fresh rockfish, simply grilled with garlic and ginger.
 The fish meat is moist and flaky on the inside, yet crisp and golden brown on the outside.
-Lovely savoury salty flavour with a hint of sweet taste, very fresh and satisfiying.
-Garnished with a slice of lemon, it's easy to eat as the fish meat comes clean off easily from the fairly large bones.
+Lovely savoury salty flavour with a hint of sweet notes, fresh and satisfiying.
+Garnished with a slice of lemon, it's easy to eat as the fish meat easily comes clean off from the fairly large bones.

 The Haemul Pajeon / Seafood Pancake is a thin pancake, topped with a variety of fresh seafood, such as squid, octopus, clams, or shrimp / prawns.
 The batter for the pancake itself can be made from either all-purpose flour, buckwheat, egg, or mashed mung beans.
 Usually served as a Banchan / side dish, and eaten with a dipping sauce made from soy sauce, vinegar, scallions, and chili.